L. Reed Bloodworth

 *AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Rating™ fall into two categories – legal ability and general ethical standards.

-Practice areasEstate & trust litigation, Business litigation, Employment & labor: employer, Estate planning & probate
+Practice areasEstate & trust litigation, Business litigation, Business/corporate, Estate planning & probate

-Will contests, Trade secret, Non-compete agreements, Wage & hour laws, Sexual harassment, Labor law, Estate planning, Living wills, Power of attorney, Probate & estate administration, Trusts, Wills
+Will contests, Trade secret, Non-compete agreements, Business formation and planning, Limited liability companies, Contracts, Business organizations, Estate planning, Living wills, Power of attorney, Probate & estate administration, Trusts, Wills

 - 40% Estate & trust litigation